akursekova/javarush-todolist/README.md

 There is a `web.xml` inside `WEB-INF`: it stores the information about configuration of the app.
 In current project it stores information about ExceptionHandlerServlet, which is responsible for error handling.

+In the `webapp` package which is the root of the project there are following packages:
+`tag`: contains .jsp files which represent tag creation/modification form, table with all tags
+`task`: contains .jsp files which represent task creation/modification form, table with all task, task information form
+`user`: contains .jsp files which represent sign up and sign in pages
+In the root of the `webapp` package there is an index.jsp, which represent the start page of the application

+## Logging
+In this project is used Log4j.
+Logger configuration is in xml format.

+Configuration is stored by path: `src/main/resources/log4j2.xml`.

+Logs can be recorded to the file on your local computer.

+_If this application will be run on your computer, please provide a path to the local folder on your computer for correct work of the application._